google/cctz/README.md

 the programmer correctly reason about even the most complicated time-programming challenges and produce the simplest possible solutions.]*

-There are two main ways to think about time in a computer program: As *absolute time*, and as *civil time*.
+There are two main ways to think about time in a computer program: as *absolute time*, and as *civil time*.
 Both have their uses and it is important to understand when each is appropriate.
-Absolute and civil times may be converted back and forth using a time zone — this is the only way to correctly convert between them.
-Let us now look more deeply at the three main concepts of time
-programming: Absolute Time, Civil Time, and Time Zone.
+Absolute and civil times may be converted back and forth using a *time zone* &mdash; this is the only way to correctly convert between them.
+Let us now look more deeply at the three main concepts of time programming: Absolute Time, Civil Time, and Time Zone.

 *Absolute time* uniquely and universally represents a specific instant in time.
 It has no notion of calendars, or dates, or times of day.
 Instead, it is a